christopherdally/alans-garage-website/README.md

 10. Added Contact Us page
 11. Embedded Google Maps to Website Contact Page
 12. Changed styling on the contact page button as the mobile version wasn't showing the full button name
-13. Created the reminder of the site pages
+13. Created the remainder of the site pages
+14. Minor changes
+	1. Vosa icon on the bottom of every page
+	2. Active page in Nav bar update